rocconeto/rocconeto/README.md

 - Raspberry + Python

 ## 🌱Studying
-- Improving my programming skills through books and courses
+- PostgreeSQL
-- Studying to obtain a C1 English level in the near future.
+- Studying to obtain a C1 English level in the near future
 - AWS
-- White hat hacking and pentesting

 ## 🛡️Competences
 - 🐍 Python